mozilla/gecko-dev/python/mozperftest/perfdocs/developing.rst

 - `user_exception`: will trigger the `on_exception` hook when an exception occurs
 - `arguments`: dict containing arguments.
 Each argument is following the `argparser` standard
-- `run(self, medatata)`: called to execute the layer
+- `run(self, metadata)`: called to execute the layer
 - `setup(self)`: called when the layer is about to be executed
 - `teardown(self)`: called when the layer is exiting

 Example::

     class EmailSender(Layer):
-        """Sends an email with the results
+        """Sends an email with the results.
         """
         name = "email"
         activated = False